Computational-Bioinformatics/03_lab/README.md

 - Free and available to all for no charge.
 - Built for data which is also freely accessible.
-- Well documented in terms applications in reseach, and also for how to use it with data.
+- Well documented in terms applications in research, and also for how to use it with data.
 - Have a citation in the form of an article or reference to a programming library.

 Although not necessary for this project work, you might consider finding tools with _graphical_ interfaces and outputs that serve to facilitate in the use and digestion of results.

-In your investigation of online tools, please keep your concentraion of the below types of themes.
+In your investigation of online tools, please keep your concentration of the below types of themes.

 - __Task or research questions__: What application does the tool have in research?
 - __Data__: What kinds of data does the tool use?